8 Dishwasher Problems and How to Fix Them

 Is your dishwasher on the fritz?

 If you wait to address this issue, it can be problematic for a few reasons.
 For starters, your dishes won’t get cleaned properly, resulting in more work for you or the potential consumption of gross gunk.
 Second, you’re also risking potential water leaks from a backed-up drain, which can ruin your floors.
 Of course, it’s great when you can solve the problem yourself and don’t have to call a technician.
-Here’s how to fix 10 everyday appliances for free.
+Also, using these simple tricks will dry wet dishes in your dishwasher in no time!

 Loud, abnormal noises

 Dishwashers aren’t exactly the quietest appliances, but anything outside of the typical low-pitched whirring means something’s awry.
 It could be a minor issue, such as a large pot getting in the way of the spray arms, in which case it’s time to rearrange so your dishes can get clean.
-(By the way, here’s how to load your dishwasher the most optimal way.)
 However, it could also be a sign that the wash pump, drain pump, or a motor is malfunctioning, notes Sears, and that could lead to subpar performance or leaks.
 It’s best to have a technician take a look at your dishwasher to assess and fix the issue.
 The worst-case scenario is that the dishwasher needs to be replaced, but this is usually a fixable issue.
-That said, sometimes it’s cheaper to replace than to fix an appliance.
 But here are three quick fixes for common dishwasher issues.

 Grime on the interior

 Over time, grime can accumulate on the interior walls of your dishwasher.
 Often it’s a gray, black, or orange color.
-This is likely the result of food buildup, bacteria, mildew, and even mold—all of which you do not want adjacent to your dishes, notes Shimek.
+This is likely the result of food buildup, bacteria, mildew, and even mold in your dishwasher—all of which you do not want adjacent to your dishes, notes Shimek.
 He says a quick but thorough wipe down will solve the problem.
 “First, remove the upper and lower racks, and run them under hot water in the kitchen sink.
 Then scrub the inside of the dishwasher with a rag or sponge dampened with hot water,” he advises.
 “Make sure to wipe down the door gasket, as well, which can collect mold and mildew.”
 The biggest issue you face here is getting sick from consuming bacteria or mold, but the gunk can also start to clog your dishwasher’s parts and result in malfunction.
-Make sure you know these 8 tips for cleaning your kitchen’s trickiest appliances.

 Leaking water outside the dishwasher